Distribute Clients

 PlatformDistribution Method

-Android / ChromeOSThe Android / ChromeOS client is available exclusively from the Google Play Store.
+Android / ChromeOSThe Android / ChromeOS client is available from the Google Play Store and as a standalone APK from our changelog page.

 LinuxThe headless and GUI Linux clients are available from our changelog page.